Skip to main content

 The prospect of increasing mountain lion populations in Oklahoma causes a feeling of alarm for some folks.
 They cite the quickly growing bobcat population and are concerned that mountain lions could do the same thing if left unchecked.
 Oklahoma annually ranks among the top states for the number of cattle raised, and the potential presence of mountain lions causes much concern among producers.
 There have been no verified reports of mountain lions attacking people in Oklahoma, and no evidence of attacks on cattle, horses or pets.
 There has been one confirmed case in Cimarron County where a mountain lion was depredating a landowners goats and that animal was killed.

-If you have evidence of a mountain lion, or a sighting, please report your sighting on our mountain lion report page.
+If you have evidence of a mountain lion, or a sighting, please report your sighting.

 Characteristics of Mountain Lion vs. Dog Tracks